 JRE/JDKs from other vendors are supported and may be used.
 See our Issue tracker for known Java compatibility issues.

-Jenkins jobs may be executed on Java versions different from the master/agent runtime.
+Jenkins jobs may be executed on Java versions different from the controller/agent runtime.
 Generally, Jenkins allows ANY version of JRE/JDK to be invoked during the build.
 It includes: